dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 ### Task 1: Create a Log Analytics workspace

 A Log Analytics workspace is required for each of the monitoring capabilities covered in this exercise.
 You have the option to stream log data into different workspaces if desired.
 There are several factors to consider around a single workspace versus multiple.
-For example, RBAC controls, query performance, report development, etc\...
-For WVD environments, it is common to have all monitor data pointing to a single dedicated workspace.
+For example, RBAC controls, query performance, report development, etc. For WVD environments, it is common to have all monitor data pointing to a single dedicated workspace.
 If the environment in question is supporting both Fall 2019 and Spring 2020, consider creating a dedicated workspace for each.

 In this exercise we will create a dedicated workspace for our Spring 2020 environment.
 If you already have a workspace created, move on to Task 2.

-1. Sign in to the [Azure Portal](https://portal.azure.com/) .
+1. Sign in to the [Azure Portal](https://portal.azure.com/).

 2. At the top of the page, in the **Search resources** field, type \"**log analytics**\".
 Select **Log Analytics workspaces** from the list.